setharvila/HourCalc/readme.md

 - While I personally rely on the calcuations, I bare no responsibilty that the calculations will be accurate.
 The program has not been fully tested or optimized to work in every use case.
 Use at your own risk.
 - When supplied with a floating point number for the clock in time, the seconds are truncated, not rounded.
 Be mindful of that when calculating your time.

+---
+### Things I learned from the project
+- It had been awhile since I used JS, this was a good excersise to keep those skills polished.
+- Code documentation is important.
+I was in a rush when creating this project so didn't document it.
+Came back later to document it and it took a lot longer to figure out what I had wrote, than if i had just documented from the git go.
+- This was my first project to both host on GitHub and use for version control.
+Learned a lot about how Github works.